-What happens if you get a suspended license in New Jersey?
+What happens if your license gets suspended license in New Jersey?

 If you get a suspension, you won’t be able to drive for the length of your suspension, according to New Jersey law.
 You’ll also need to take care of any fines or surcharges that apply to your suspension.

 For example, a suspension from too many license points could mean a big surcharge.
 Typically, the charge is $150 for the first six points and $25 per point thereafter, which totals $300 for 12 points.
 The surcharge can apply for up to three years.